joshnewnham/Udacity_VRDeveloper_Project1/README.md

 [Udacity VR Nanodegree project](https://eu.udacity.com/course/vr-developer-nanodegree--nd017)

 ## Introduction
-The focus of this section of the course (and this project) was on designing VR experience; including the main design tasks, processes, techniques and considerations to create compelling experiences.
+The focus of this section of the course (and this project) was on designing a VR experience; including the main design tasks, processes, techniques and considerations to create compelling experiences.
 Therefore the contents of this document is to encapsulate and present these learnings.

+The project I elected to do is a modified version of the classic game Simon Says (as described below) with the intention of targeting technically savvy users who are new to VR (young adults) - the reason for this is I feel this is probably the appropriate audience for VR (at the moment) and the casual game and immediacy of a puzzle provides an adequate and gentle introduction to VR.

+The project provided a good base for covering the majority of design considersations when creating VR expereinces.
+I found/find the biggest considersation is the limitations of how the user can interact.
+In future iterations I would like to explore alterantive interaction models (voice, gaze, ...) and how they influence/affect the experience and what is possible.

 ## Puzzler
 Puzzler is a modified version of the classic [Simon Says]() game where by the player must remember and replay a sequence that was given to her/him.
 This game varies by placing the user is a mysterious dark world, as to induce anxiety.